Tramadol Withdrawal Symptoms and Timeline

 - Cravings for the drug and insomnia

 - Confusion and disorientation.
-You might have difficulties in distinguishing fantasy from reality for a while.
+One might have difficulties in distinguishing fantasy from reality for a while.

 - Dilated pupils and blurred vision.
-Your eyes might hurt from seeing unclearly.
-Try not to strain your vision.
+The patient’s eyes might hurt from seeing unclearly.
+Try not to strain the vision.
 It is only temporary.

 Day 8 to 14

 Typical opiate withdrawal symptoms will be present: